iamcco/markdown-preview.nvim/README.md

 > if you are using Ubuntu you can install xdg-utils using `sudo apt-get install -y xdg-utils`
 > checkout [issue 199](https://github.com/iamcco/markdown-preview.nvim/issues/199) for more detail.

+Question: How can I change the dark/light theme?

+Answer: The default theme is based on your system preferences.
+There is a button hidden in the header to change the theme.
+Place your mouse over the header to reveal it.

+To change it, there is a hidden button on the header.
+To show it, just put your mouse on the header.

 ### About vim support

 Vim support is powered by [vim-node-rpc](https://github.com/neoclide/vim-node-rpc)